Skip to content

 • logs Decision/Tech Note if it changes ops posture

-P1-5 (fusion/ranking improvements) next, then lifecycle MVP archive-first.
+P1-5 (fusion/ranking improvements) is the active next slice, then lifecycle MVP archive-first.